 Everyone I cared for triggered me emotionally.
 Sometimes I would feel insulted, sometimes I would feel ashamed, and sometimes my feelings would be so hurt I would burst into tears.
-It came with the territory for me because I cared for my parents and had a historically rocky relationship with my Mom and then I later cared for a family member who was an active addict.
+It came with the territory for me because I cared for my parents, had a historically rocky relationship with my Mom and then I later cared for a family member who was an active addict.

-Not everyone will have the histrionics or the dysfunction of addiction to deal with but most relationships have normal little bumps in the road and sickness, worry and pain can cause even the most gentle of patients to be grumpy at the very least.
+Not everyone will have the histrionics or the dysfunction of addiction to deal with but most relationships have normal little bumps in the road.
+Sickness, worry and pain can cause even the most gentle of patients to be grumpy at the very least.
 When you add in exhaustion and burnout of the caregiver, we can have a messy emotional mix that feels awful.
-So being triggered emotionally is bound to happen.
-Having our buttons pushed and then feeling a wide range of emotions from guilt to anger is not unusual but can feel pretty uncomfortable.
-My least favorite tactic that can trigger me big time is the shame and blame tactic, where I get blamed and then shamed for something I had nothing to do with.

 Be aware and observe